Stained Glass Copper Foil Tutorials

 Reinforcing stained glass – when you need to reinforce stained glass and how

 More Free Stained Glass Tutorials

 - How to Square a Stained Glass Panel

-- A brand new tutorial showing how to cut how to cut glass circles.
+- A tutorial showing how to cut glass circles.
 And that’s without an expensive circle cutter 🙂

 - And another bonus.
 Are you confused about which shapes you can and can’t cut?
 Bamboozled by how to split designs into ‘cuttable’ pieces?
 Then go to my cutting stained glass shapes page, which has three slideshows to help you.